 In a April 6, 1994 letter, The INS (now USCIS) Office of Adjudications stated that: "H1B workers are permitted to make occasional lectures at other institutions, but they may not receive compensation for these activities.
 H1B workers may be reimbursed for for expenses incurred in connection with travel to other institutions or conferences.
 This is not considered employment, as long as the payments are truly reimbursements and not disguised as compensation."
 (Interpreter Releases, No. 658)

-An approved H1B petition is not transferable between employers.
+Portability: An approved H1B petition is not transferable between employers.
 If an applicant decides to change employers, he/she must begin the entire process again.
-However, an applicant who is already in H1B status may begin working at the new employer as soon as the new H1B application is received by USCIS.
+However, an applicant who is already in H1B status may begin working at the new employer as soon as an official receipt of filing the new H1B application is received.
 Final USCIS approval is not required for the employment to begin, but only the issuance of the USCIS receipt notice.
+Please let the ISSO know if you have a portability case.

 Dependents of H1B visa holders are eligible for H4 status.
 H4's are not authorized to accept employment.
 H4 visa holders may apply to change their visa status to H1B if they find an employer who is willing to file a petition on their behalf.